fortinet-fortisoar/solution-pack-mssp/docs/MSSPContentPackDoc.md

 This article describes the FortiSOAR™ Incident Response Solution Pack (solution-pack-multi-tenancy) for Managed Security Service Providers (MSSPs).
 This solution pack enables users to experience the power and capability of FortiSOAR™ incident response in a multi-tenant architecture.

+## Prerequisites

+- Deploy the MSSP IR Solution Pack.
+However, before you deploy the MSSP IR Solution Pack, ensure that you have deployed the FortiSOAR™ Incident Response Solution Pack ([solution-pack-incident-response](https://github.com/fortinet-fortisoar/solution-pack-incident-response)).
+The steps for deploying a solution pack are mentioned in the [Deploying a Solution Pack](https://github.com/fortinet-fortisoar/how-tos/blob/main/DeployingASolutionPack.md) article.
+  **Important**: You must import the MSSP IR solution pack zip on both the 'Master' and the 'Tenant' nodes.

 Once you have completed installing the MSSP IR Solution Pack, you can choose to import other Solution Packs (using the same steps mentioned in the "Deploying a Solution Pack article") based on your requirements: